 - Strategies put in place to achieve the African Union’s Agenda 2063 and the 2030 Agenda for Sustainable Development, timelines and the roles of youths.

-In the first edition, which took place between December 2018 and June 2019, a particular focus was given to food, water, energy availability as well as to the adaptation strategy to extreme climate and weather events:
+A particular focus was given to food, water, energy availability as well as to the adaptation strategy to extreme climate and weather events:

 - Sustainable development, air quality and climate change in Africa.